What Is Test & Tag? NSW Guide to AS/NZS 3760 Requirements

 • Penalties – fines or prosecution for serious breaches

-Failing to maintain documented evidence of electrical equipment testing can result in enforcement action, especially following an incident or complaint.
+Failure to adequately manage electrical risks or maintain appropriate evidence of inspection and testing may contribute to enforcement action, particularly following an incident or complaint.

 More information on compliance and enforcement, including improvement, prohibition and penalty notices, is available on the SafeWork NSW website: https://www.safework.nsw.gov.au/compliance-and-prosecutions/improvement,-prohibition-and-penalty-notices